alyabouzaid/SmartCook/README.md

 # SmartCook

 Love to cook but always struggle to come up with ideas?
-SmartCook is a web app designed for all food lovers who enjoy cooking, exploring new recipes, creating recipe journals, and socializing about food/cooking.
+SmartCook is a web app that keeps track of users' ingredient inventories and recommends recipes based on the selected filters and ingredients available on hand.
+Users can save and customize their favourite recipes into personal journals.
+To connect food lovers, users can also upload food pictures and vote/comment on pictures shared by others.

 ### Project Goals:
 #### 3-5 minimal requirements
 * Create user interface design (used Material UI) ✅
 * Set up database to store data (set up different collections in MongoDB to store user info, ingredient inventory, recipe data, journal entries, food pictures) ✅
-* Set up RESTful API to retrieve/store information from different APIs and database (used React for frontend, Redux to save state, redux thunk to trigger event actions and make API calls, Express to handle requests) ✅
+* Set up user login using Google OAuth ✅
 * Implement ingredient inventory tracker that tracks users’ ingredients available on hand ✅
-* Implement recipe recommendation feature based on users’ ingredients ✅
+* Implement recipe recommendation feature that recommends recipes based on users’ ingredients ✅

 #### 3-7 standard requirements